 Public Policy

-The overarching goal for OPRA's policy and advocacy initiatives is to ensure that OPRA Members ave the resources to provide necessary long-term care to Ohioans with intellectual and developmental disabilities.
+The overarching goal for OPRA's policy and advocacy initiatives is to ensure that OPRA Members have the resources to provide necessary long-term care to Ohioans with intellectual and developmental disabilities.

 As a Member of OPRA, you have the opportunity to stay informed on changing state and federal rules and laws, to weigh in on major policy issues and to provide direct feedback to public officials on the changes they propose and enforce.